decidim/decidim/decidim-pages/README.md

 # decidim-pages

-The Pages module adds static page capabilities to any participatory process.
+The Pages module adds static page capabilities to any participatory space.
 It basically provides an interface to include arbitrary HTML content to any step.

 ## Usage

-Pages will be available as a Component for a Participatory Process.
+Pages will be available as a Component for a Participatory Space.

 ## Installation